 NFTs can’t stand alone

 Another thing that’s affecting the design industry hugely by the outbreak of NFTs is value.
-How do you value a physical artwork in comparison to a virtual artwork.
+How do you value a physical artwork in comparison to a virtual work of art.
 Also the value of NFT’s and CryptoArt is solely based on the value of Cryptocurrency.
-Because NFTs are sold on the basis of Ethereum, and that’s translated into monetary value, for example an NFT sells for 2 Ethereum, that is translated to us as about $2,255 dollars.
+Because NFTs are sold on the basis of Ethereum, and that’s translated into monetary value, for example an NFT sells for 2 Ethereum, which is translated to us as about $2,255 dollars.
 But if the value of Ethereum were to drop, then so does the value of the artwork: its value is continually dependant upon the cryptocoin.

 3. A global reach